mautic/user-documentation/docs/segments/manage_segments.rst

 .. vale on

-1. To create a new Segment navigate to Segments in the menu, and click the **+New** button.
+1. To create a new Segment, navigate to Segments in the menu, and click the **+New** button.

 2. In the **Details** tab, add a **Name**, **Public name** and **Description** to your Segment.